ehulders/Meraki-Ansible-Deployment/readme.md

 In this repository under the folder playbook you can see our example Playbook which we will use here.

-The first two
+The first two tasks read the files 'addressing.yaml' and devices.yaml and store the contents in variables to be used in the later tasks.
+Have a look at both files in the /playbooks folder of this repository you'll see how they are laid out.

-The third task creates the network within the Meraki Dashboard to allow us to add our devices
+The third task creates the network within the Meraki Dashboard for us to use in the following steps.

-The fourth task then goes on to loop through the devices.yaml file and add all devices defined to our newly created network from task 3
+The fourth task then goes on to loop through the devices.yaml file and add all devices defined to our newly created network from the previous task.
+This uses the serial numbers for each device which is defined in the YAML file

 The firth task updaes the devices we added in the previous task with attribues such as names, IP addresses etc.